TEAS Reading Practice Test

 What topics are covered on the TEAS Reading exam?

-- Differentiate between facts and opinions
+- Distinguish between fact and opinion

 What to expect on test day